-Great HR programs maximize employee performance and competencies through policies and systems to help the company’s strategic goals.
-The company gains success through its people and by nurturing a collaborative company culture.
+Great HR programs maximize employee performance and competencies through policies and tools to help the company’s strategic goals.

-This is the way the HR department supports their company’s business goals and outcomes.
+This is the way the HR department proactively supports the company’s business goals and outcomes.

 3 Strategic Human Resource Examples From Top Companies